 The full-time Master’s degree study programme is aimed at graduates with a Bachelor’s degree in history from Masaryk University’s Faculty of Arts and at graduates in history and related subjects from other universities.
 The course is specialized, which means that students choose one of the specializations on offer (Medieval History; History of the Early Modern Age; 19th and 20th Century History; International Relations and European Studies; Religious History; or Modern History and the Multicultural Society); lectures and seminars on specific historical issues will expand on the basic knowledge acquired during the Bachelor’s degree course and provide a firm grasp of the basic principles of academic historical research.

 After successfully completing his/her studies the graduate is able to:

-During the course of their studies, students should follow the study catalogue valid for their year of matriculation.
-The study catalogues for the individual years of matriculation are available at the Faculty of Arts and Department of History websites.
+Throughout their studies, students will follow the course catalogue for the year of their matriculation – see the Faculty of Arts and Department of History websites.

 The final exam consists of a viva or defence of the dissertation (for the single-subject degree).
 The submission and defence of the dissertation should demonstrate that, based on the literature and sources and with the expert guidance of the dissertation supervisor, the student is able to define, critically evaluate, and interpret a specific historical topic in writing at a high academic level.

 Another part of the final examination is an oral exam in history that tests the students’ detailed knowledge of Czech and general history and modern historiography, emphasizing their command of issues linked to their specialization and the basic methods and techniques of historical research.

 Graduates can apply for a doctoral degree study programme in Czech history, general history, and related subjects.